hasura/ndc-spec/specification/src/specification/explain.md

 # Explain

-The explain endpoint accepts a [query](./queries/README.md) request, but without actually executing the query, returns a representation of the _execution plan_.
+The explain endpoint accepts an explain request, which is either a [query](./queries/README.md) request or a [mutation](./mutation/README.md) request, returns a representation of the _execution plan_ without actually executing the query or mutation.

 ## Request